LockdownRP-PZ/Rulebook/README.md

 ### 5.1 Players may claim a safehouse at any time after joining the game.

+### 5.2 Players may claim up to two safehouses.

+- You may use each safehouse for whatever you wish.
+- For example, you might use one safehouse for housing and the other safehouse as a shop front.

-### 5.2 Safehouses become invalid after 2 real-life weeks of inactivity.
+### 5.3 Safehouses become invalid after 2 real-life weeks of inactivity.

 - Exceptions may be made.
 If you will be away for an extended period, please submit a support ticket to present your case.

-### 5.3 Mark your safehouse with a piece of paper, journal, or notepad.
+### 5.4 Mark your safehouse with a piece of paper, journal, or notepad.

 - To claim a safehouse, you must place a piece of paper, journal or notepad at each entrance which is accessible to your building.
 - The in-game safehouse system is disabled.
 It causes more problems than it solves, so we rely on these safehouse rules.
 - The claim note must include the safehouse owner's name(s).
   - Please place each owner/user of the safehouse on the note.
-This is to prevent any offline raiding and also so we know who has access to your items when you are not online.
+This is to prevent any offline raiding and so we know who has access to your items when you are not online.

-### 5.4 Only clearly-marked-areas, buildings, rooms, and vehicles may be claimed.
+### 5.5 Only clearly-marked-areas, buildings, rooms, and vehicles may be claimed.

 - A particular container in a property cannot be claimed.
   - Claimed containers will not be subject to theft rules.
 - To claim an area, wall off the area by either a fence or wall and place a claim note by each entrance (such as a gate or an empty space in the wall/fence).

-### 5.5 Do not claim an unreasonably large area.
+### 5.6 Do not claim an unreasonably large area.

 - A single player may not claim an apartment block.
 However, they can claim a room within it.
 - A group of 3 or more can claim a full apartment block as their safehouse.

-### 5.6 Players may claim two vehicles, each of a different type.
+### 5.7 Players may claim two vehicles, each of a different type.

 - Players may own a maximum of two (2) vehicles.
 Each vehicle must be of a different type.
   - Sport (muscle cars, motorcycles, ATVs, etc.)